aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 Chart chart = worksheet.getCharts().get(chartIndex);
 ```

+> **Why this matters:** Adding the chart programmatically gives you full control over its size, position, and data source, which is essential for building interactive experiences.

 ## Step 4: Adding Interactivity

-### 4.1.
-Adding Tooltips
-To add tooltips to your chart series, use the following code:
+### How to add tooltips to chart

+Tooltips (or data labels that show values) help users instantly see the exact figure behind each bar.
+The following code enables data labels and configures them to display the value.

 ```java
 // Enable tooltips for data points